Abraham Wood: Career

 By 1625, Wood worked for Captain Samuel Mathews (as the youngest of his indentured servants) and lived at Jamestown.
 He was still in James City in 1632, but soon leased 100 acres along Kennecock Creek in one of the plantations upstream on the James River owned by descendants of Gov. Thomas Dale.
 By the end of the decade Wood filed several land claims for areas on the lower Appomattox River.
 In 1638 Wood received a land grant for 400 acres on the Appomattox River in Charles City County in what had been Flowerdew Hundred but had been renamed Peirsey's Hundred.
 In 1639 Wood patented another 200 acres based on paying the emigration of four named men from Britain.

 By this time Wood had turned to exploring the colony's interior and traded for the beaver and deerskin with the indigenous peoples.
 Upon being expelled from their villages at Bermuda Hundred and Swift Creek, natives had established a village near the falls of the Appomattox River, which would much later would become part of Petersburg.
 After a dozen years of relative peace, natives revolted in 1644, in what is sometimes known as the third Anglo-Powhatan War.
 Governor William Berkeley the following summer led militia to the village of the aging Opechancanough (who had led the 1622 uprising), imprisoned him at Jamestown (where he died) and deported all males in that village older than 11 to Tangier Island.

-Virginia colonists also responded to the unrest by building Fort Henry in 1646 at the falls of the Appomatox River.
+Virginia colonists also responded to the unrest by building Fort Henry in 1646 at the falls of the Appomattox River.
 According to the treaty which ended that part of the conflict, it supposedly marked the legal frontier between white settlers and Native Americans, as well as defended the settlers on the south side of the James River (about 20 miles north of the Appomattox River).
 The fort also provided protection for the native Appomattoc tribe which had grain fields and fished in the Appomattox River near the falls, with whom Wood traded.
 From 1646 until around 1691, it became the only point in Virginia where Native Americans from south of the James River could legally cross eastward into white territory, or whites westward into Native American territory.
 Soon after its construction, Wood commanded a garrison of 30 from the surrounding counties.
 Colonists thought the tax burden too great, so the government allowed the fort and 600 acres of land to be sold to Wood, who agreed to keep 10 armed men at the fort for three years.
 Thus Wood, both commanded the fort and privately owned the adjoining land and trading post, a considerable advantage over his competitors in the "Indian trade".